 Electricity Markets

-For the past 35 years, APPA and our members have celebrated Public Power Week during the first full week of October.
-This event is a time to highlight the unique...
+For the past three-and-a-half decades, the American Public Power Association and our members have celebrated Public Power Week during the first full week of October.
+It is a time to highlight the unique attributes and benefits of not-for-profit, community-owned electric utilities.
+During Public

 Disaster Response and Mutual Aid